 Doing this will make any unexpected situations less stressful and you won’t get side-swiped by surprises.

-If you’re already organized with your finances, or use financial software like Mint or FreshBooks, you may already know all this information.
+If you’re already organized with your finances, or use financial software like Personal Capital, you may already know all this information.
 In any case, you’ll want to update yourself and make sure everything is accurate.

 Step 2: Fill in the details